Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Preliminaries

 \subsubsection{Quantum bit (Qubit)}

 The operational architecture of quantum computers differs fundamentally from that of classical computers.
-Quantum computers use quantum bits (qubits) as operational units, unlike classical computers, which rely on binary digits existing in either states 0 or 1.
+Quantum computers use quantum bits (qubits) as operational units, unlike classical computers, which rely on binary digits existing in either state 0 or 1.
 A qubit can exist simultaneously in a superposition of states 0, 1, and a linear combination of both 0 and 1~\cite{nielsen2010quantum}.
-A qubit is defined as a linear combination of $\vert 0 \rangle$ and $\vert 1 \rangle$ which are eigen states of SU(2) Hermitian Hamiltonian as follows:
+The basis states of $\vert 0 \rangle$ and $\vert 1 \rangle$ represent the computational basis states of a qubit, forming an orthonormal basis in a two-dimensional Hilbert space.
+Any pure qubit state can be expressed as a linear combination of these basis states, defined as follows:

 where the probability coefficients $\alpha$ and $\beta$ are called \textit{amplitudes}.
 The sum of the squared amplitudes in a superposition equals 1, which is ${\vert \alpha \vert}^2 + {\vert \beta \vert}^2 = 1$.
 Despite the ability of qubits to exist simultaneously in both $\vert 0 \rangle$ and $\vert 1 \rangle$ states, their definitive output is determined as either $\vert 0 \rangle$ or $\vert 1 \rangle$ when measured.